-All figures in NOK million 2016 2015 Opening balance financial fixed assets (adjusted share) 280 101 Additions 82 180 Closing balance financial fixed assets 362 280
+All figures in NOK million 2017 2016 Opening balance financial fixed assets 362 280 Share of profit for the year (123) 82 Closing balance financial fixed assets 238 362

 SHUT-DOWN/DECOMMISSIONING

 The liability comprises future abandonment and decommissioning of oil and gas installations.
 Norwegian authority requirements and the Oslo-Paris (OSPAR) Convention for the Protection of the Marine Environment of the North-East Atlantic provide the basis for determining the extent of the decommissioning liability.